-It’s true, startups can learn from this process, while saving on time and resources.
-However, the ideal scenario is to get things right first time around instead of relying on improvements to succeed.
+It’s true that startups can learn from this process while saving on time and resources.
+However, the ideal scenario is to get things right the first time around instead of relying on improvements to succeed.

 In the words of the author: “Experiments are only as good as your vision”.